liuyuchenzh/webpack-upload-plugin/README.md

 ## Notice

-This plugin does not provide a service as uploading to cdn.<br>
+This plugin does not provide a service as uploading to cdn.

-In fact, it actually depends on such service.<br>
+In fact, it actually depends on such service.

-This plugin is for webpack >= 3.
+This plugin is for webpack >= 2.

+This plugin _doesn't_ work well with `UglifyJs` plugin!
+Use `beforeUpload` if you want to compress anyway.

 ## Dependency